 Patrons who suffer accidents or injuries at a Las Vegas casino may be entitled to compensation.
 Common lawsuits against Nevada casinos include claims for slip-and-fall, food poisoning, and injuries from broken stools.

 But more serious injuries can result when a Las Vegas casino has inadequate security or lighting.
 And many Nevada casino patrons carry large amounts of cash.
 This can make them a target for people violating Nevada robbery laws or Nevada assault and battery laws.

 Casino proprietors have the legal duty to take all reasonable measures to safeguard their patrons.
 According to the recent Nevada Supreme Court case Humphries v.
 New York, New York, plaintiffs who sue casinos for negligence do not have to prove that the casino knew that their injury would occur; instead, they merely need to show that their injury was reasonably "foreseeable".

-To help you better understand lawsuits for claims against Nevada casinos, our Las Vegas personal injury lawyers discuss:
+To help you better understand lawsuits for claims against Nevada casinos, our Nevada personal injury lawyers discuss:

 - 1. Who can I sue if I am injured in a Las Vegas casino?

 - 2. How do I prove a casino's negligence under Nevada law?